How to be a mental health first aid responder

-The courses are offered by the Mental Health Commission of Canada, and, in keeping with COVID-19 protocols for physical distancing, some courses are now offered online.
+The courses are offered by the Mental Health Commission of Canada and some courses are now offered online.

 “It gives farmers the tools to start conversations and recognize signs and symptoms of mental health, just like it would with physical health,” Stewart said.

 New Brunswick farmer Jennifer MacDonald, who took the mental health first aid training, says it taught her to self-reflect on how she handled stress in the past and how to recognize the signs in others.
 Study of clinical procedures is also included.

 “If distress was happening, this is what you would do based on history, based on tried and true practices out in the field,” MacDonald explains.

 Stewart says the training allows farmers to provide the appropriate level of support as a bystander until suitable medical resources can be found, and it also teaches where and how to find those resources.

 The training teaches participants to recognize all levels of mental health distress while also building skills to provide comfort and promote good mental health practices.
 In a critical mental health situation, the first aid provider creates calm and knows who to call for immediate mental health assistance.

 Stewart says people who take the training walk out of the 12-hour certification, and use their new-found training.

 “They have used it on themselves, on their loved ones, because it really gives you the next-level information on what mental illness can look like for people individually,” Stewart says.

 Ready to help